ARM-software/acle/main/acle.md

 ### Alignment of C heap storage

-The standard C allocation functions [[C99]](#C99) (7.20.3), such as malloc(), return storage aligned to the normal maximal alignment, i.e. the largest alignment of any (standard) type.
+The standard C allocation functions [[C99]](#C99) (7.20.3), such as malloc(), return storage aligned to the normal maximal alignment, that is, the largest alignment of any (standard) type.

 Implementations may, but are not required to, provide a function to